 The Mariposa Grove of Giant Sequoia Trees, near Yosemite’s south entrance, contains about 500 mature giant sequoia trees, perhaps the largest living things on Earth.
 The oldest Yosemite giant sequoia may exceed 3,000 years in age!

-Among the most popular specimens in the grove are the Fallen Monarch which is made famous for an 1899 photograph of U.S Cavalry officers on their horses up on top.
+Among the most popular specimens in the grove is the Fallen Monarch which is made famous for an 1899 photograph of U.S. Cavalry officers on their horses up on top.

 However, the most famous tree in the grove is the Grizzly Giant, one of the largest trees in the Mariposa Grove and, at an estimated age of 2,700 years, one of the oldest living sequoia.

 Take a Virtual Tour:

 Check out Instagram photos of Mariposa Grove of Giant Sequoia Trees